Algebraic Presentation of $4$-Dimensional $2$-Handlebodies and $3$-Dimensional Cobordisms: Topological categories

 The tensor product, denoted by $\bcsum$, is given by horizontal juxtaposition, from left to right, and it corresponds to the boundary connected sum for both the objects and the morphisms, with canonical identifications $F_s \bcsum F_{s'} \cong F_{s + s'}$ for the product of objects, and $\Bd(M \bcsum M') = \Bd M \csum \Bd M' = F_{s,t} \csum F_{s',t'} \cong F_{s+s',t+t'}$ for the product $M \bcsum M'$ of morphisms $M$ from $F_s$ to $F_t$ and $M'$ from $F_{s'}$ to $F_{t'}$.

 For each $s \geqs 0$, the identity $\id_{F_s}$ is represented by the product cobordism $F_s \times [0,1]$.
 In particular, $\idone = F_0 \times [0,1]$, since $\one = F_0$. \end{definition}

-\begin{remark} The category $\RCob$ can be understood as the skeleton of a category whose objects are arbitrary connected oriented surface with connected non-empty boundary.
-Once again, it is convenient to work with the standard models for objects we are considering here, as this allows us to define a braided monoidal structure on $\RCob$. \end{remark}
+\begin{remark} $\RCob$ is a skeleton of a category whose objects are arbitrary connected oriented surfaces $\varSigma$ with connected non-empty boundary equipped with an orientation-preserving identification $f : S^1 \to \partial \varSigma$, and whose morphisms are equivalence classes of \dmnsnl{3} relative cobordisms $M$ from $\varSigma$ to $\varSigma'$, with boundary identifications agreeing with $f : S^1 \to \partial \varSigma$ and $f' : S^1 \to \partial \varSigma'$.
+Once again, it is convenient to work with the standard models for objects we are considering here. \end{remark}

 In light Definitions~\ref{4HB/def} and \ref{3Cob/def}, the front boundary operator $\partial_+$ introduced in Subsection~\ref{cobordisms/sec} induces a monoidal functor from $\RHB$ to $\RCob$.
 In fact, we have the following proposition.